 Miombo is the vernacular term for the seasonally dry deciduous woodlands that are widespread across southern Africa, dominated primarily by genera Brachystegia, Julbernadia and/or Isoberlinia (Campbell 1996).
-These open woodlands extend across 2.7 million km of
+These open woodlands extend across 2.7 million km of some of the world's poorest

-20 some of the world's poorest countries (Campbell 1996; Frost 1996).
-Low per capita income and high population growth rates in southern Africa mean that subsistence slash-and-burn farming within the miombo zone is the predominant way of life.
+20 countries (Campbell 1996; Frost 1996).
+Low per capita income and high population growth rates in southern Africa mean that subsistence slashand-burn farming within the miombo zone is the predominant way of life.
 Growing populations are increasing pressure from slash-and-burn.
 Loss of miombo woodland is also driven by increasing demand for fuel-wood (Abbot et al. 1999).

 Our objective was to determine how slash-and-burn agriculture affected soil and vegetation C stocks on an area of miombo woodland, and how C stocks recovered once agriculture was abandoned.
-We hypothesised that C stocks in both soils and vegetation of abandoned slash-and-burn plots would be lower than in woodland plots.
-Farmland is abandoned after a few years as soil fertility declines, and we expected this fertility to recover slowly following abandonment.
+We hypothesised that C stocks in both soils and vegetation of abandoned slash-and-burn plots would be soil fertility declines, and we expected this fertility to recover slowly following abandonment.
 Thus, we hypothesised that C stocks would recover more rapidly in vegetation than in soils.
 We hypothesised that the species dynamics in recovering plots would indicate a return towards the dominant and defining species of local miombo woodland.
 We also hypothesised that this successional change in species would result in an increase in mean wood density as pioneer species were replaced with slower growing, denser miombo dominants.
-This study is unique in collecting and analysing data on soil and stem C (the largest stocks of C in miombo), wood density and biodiversity on a range of different land use types within a small region of miombo woodland.
+This study is unique in collecting and analysing data on soil and stem C (the largest stocks of C in miombo), wood density and hiediversity on a range of different land use types within a small region of biodiversity on a range of different land use types within a small region of miombo woodland.